Should You Leave Water in The Dog Crate?

 Dog in the crate

-Should You Provide It?
+Should You Provide Water in a Dog Crate?

 Leaving water shows care but causes hassles.
 Take precautions based on your dog’s needs.
 As long as they don’t show signs of dehydration or distress when waterless, removing it for short durations is generally fine.
 Pay attention and problem solve when issues arise.
 With some planning, both you and Fido can stay happy!
+If you want added peace of mind around temperature-sensitive pets, consider the Waggle Pet Temperature Monitor.